drewzemke/synapse/TASKS.md

   - [ ] do some terminal manip to get it so that the code block gets redrawn after every chunk comes in, so the colors aren't weird from incomplete data
   - [ ] add line numbers?
 - [ ] Add an MCP tool that lets the chat put stuff in the user's clipboard
+- [ ] refactor to use zod for config validation